+If you're in the market for gloss flooring ideas, you might consider laminate flooring.
 When it comes to choosing flooring material, many homeowners choose laminate flooring because of its durability and resemblance to real wood.
 High gloss laminate flooring is a particularly attractive option because of its high shine finish.
 However, this type of flooring is not without its drawbacks.
 Before you visit your nearest big-box home improvement store, consider both the pros and cons of high gloss laminate flooring to decide whether it is the right option for your home.

+New flooring is often a pricey endeavor, which is another reason why high gloss laminate flooring is appealing to homeowners, particularly those on a tight budget.
 Compared to traditional high gloss hardwood flooring, high gloss laminate flooring is a much more budget-friendly option.
 Several companies make this type of flooring so homeowners can shop around to find the best deal.
 However, the best quality high gloss laminate flooring will typically always be cheaper than its hardwood counterpart, so homeowners get the look of a real wood high gloss finish without paying the steep price.

-Pro: Low Maintenance
+Low Maintenance Requirements

+How much maintenance your new flooring will require is another thing to consider when exploring gloss flooring ideas.
 In general, high gloss laminate flooring requires much less maintenance than high gloss hardwood flooring.
 Laminate flooring does not require regular waxing as hardwood does and can be cleaned with a regular broom, vacuum or mop.
 Because its top layer is veneer, high gloss laminate flooring does not stain easily.
 Hardwood, on the other hand, can absorb liquids and develop stains if not maintained.

-Con: Shows Wear and Tear Easily
+Obvious Signs of Wear and Tear

+With high gloss laminate flooring comes the potential for high gloss laminate scratches.
 Like any product with a high gloss finish, high gloss laminate flooring is unforgiving when it comes to showing signs of wear and tear.
 Scuff marks, scratches and other marks are much more obvious on this type of flooring because it reflects light which can emphasize marks on the surface.
 As a result, high gloss laminate flooring may not be the best option for areas that receive heavy foot traffic.